SAP/fundamental/docs/pages/components/form.md

 folder: components
 ---

-Form Elements include the layout of a field itself, checkboxes, radio buttons and states of a field.
+Form elements include field layout, checkboxes, radio buttons and states of a field.
 Use these components along with inline help and error state.
 <hr/>

 ## Inputs
-Inputs are the used to collect data from the user.
-When a field is required the **label** is displayed in bold and noted by asterisk *
+Inputs are used to collect data from the user.
+When a field is required, the label is displayed in bold and noted by an asterisk (*).

 {% capture inputs %}
 <div class="fd-form__set">